 - Commonly presents with signs/symptoms of increased intracranial pressure secondary to third and lateral ventricular obstructive hydrocephalus

 - Headache, nausea, vomiting, and altered mental status

 - Parinaud syndrome (upgaze palsy)

-- Treatment: surgical resection; CSF shunts for hydrocephalus
+- Treatment: surgical resection; cerebrospinal fluid (CSF) shunts for hydrocephalus

-- Usually smaller size than pineoblastomas (<3 cm), less invasion of adjacent parenchyma
+- Usually smaller-sized than pineoblastomas (<3 cm), less invasion of adjacent parenchyma

 - Calcification and cysts are often present

 - ±Obstructive hydrocephalus due to compression at the cerebral aqueduct

 - Rare intraventricular extension, CSF dissemination, or parenchymal invasion

 - ±Peripheral calcification